iankohdes/iankohdes.github.io/content/posts/0002-overriding-default-fonts-in-blowfish.md

 tags: ["hugo", "blowfish", "css"]
 ---

+{{<lead>}}
-_This follows from my [entry on setting up Hugo with the Blowfish theme](https://iankohdes.github.io/posts/0001-setting-up-hugo-and-blowfish/)._
+This follows from my [entry on setting up Hugo with the Blowfish theme](https://iankohdes.github.io/posts/0001-setting-up-hugo-and-blowfish/).
+I didn’t like that system-default sans-serif typefaces were used to render the site, and shuddered at the thought of Windows users seeing this site’s text in _Arial_.
+Changing the defaults was the natural result and, as one shall soon observe, quite the mini-adventure.
+{{</lead>}}

-When overriding the default fonts, my experience was that the [official Blowfish documentation](https://blowfish.page/docs/advanced-customisation/#using-additional-fonts) was somewhat incomplete, and I needed Gemini 2.5 to help me debug my way to success.
+While attempting to override the default fonts, my experience was that the [official Blowfish documentation](https://blowfish.page/docs/advanced-customisation/#using-additional-fonts) was somewhat incomplete, and I needed Gemini 2.5 to help me debug my way to success.
 This entry covers the following points:

 - Usage of `.woff2` font files instead of `.ttf`
 - Adding variable-width fonts to the `custom.css` file